 Add target to sequence#

-- Takes the name, coordinates of the RA and Dec and the angle of the framing window and adds it as a sequence target for either the simple sequencer or the advanced sequencer using a deep sky object template
+- Takes the name, coordinates of the RA and Dec and the angle of the framing window and adds it as a sequence target for either the legacy sequencer or the advanced sequencer using a deep sky object template

 - In addition when clicking on the arrow and clicking on "Add target to target list", the target can be added to the advanced sequencer's target tab instead